If you made any changes in Pure these will be visible here soon.

 Research interests

 What are the mechanisms by which environmental factors experienced during early development lead to altered developmental trajectories and adult phenotypes?
-To answer this fundamental question, we are investigating the role of epigenetic mechanisms as a mediator of environmental effects experienced during early development, and associated effects at the gene expression and protein level that lead to changes in adult phenotypes.
+To answer this fundamental question, we are investigating the role of epigenetic mechanisms as a mediator of environmental effects experienced during early development, and associated effects at the gene expression and protein level that lead to changes in adult behavioural and neuroanatomical phenotypes.

 Epigenetic mechanisms of responses to maternal immune activation during early development on neurodevelopment and adult behaviour